7 Things You May Not Know About St. Patrick’s Day, From Ancient Traditions to Strange Celebrations

 Cheers to that!

-One Canadian Enjoyed an Out of This World St. Patrick’s Day
+One Canadian Enjoyed an Out-of-This-World St. Patrick’s Day

 Canuck astronaut Chris Hadfield gained fame for his viral videos about daily life — not to mention renditions of David Bowie tunes — while commanding the International Space Station in 2013.
-His historic stint on the ISS — the first Canadian commander in history — meant he was in space for St. Patrick’s Day that year.
+His historic stint on the ISS — as the first Canadian commander in history — meant he was in space for St. Patrick’s Day that year.
 But that didn’t stop him from celebrating.